 School of Science | UNSW Canberra at ADFA

 I am a postdoctoral researcher and associate lecturer at UNSW Canberra at the Australian Defence Force Academy (ADFA).
 My main interests are microphysical astronomy, particularly the production of antimatter in the Milky Way and supernova nucleosynthesis.
 Find out more about me, my research and outreach activities.

-I suffered a mild traumatic brain injury in May 2019.
+I suffered a traumatic brain injury in May 2019.
 Let’s talk about how it affects me.

 Upcoming talks and events: #LindauAussies at the 69th Lindau Nobel Laureates meeting, Lindau, Germany, 31 June - 7 July

 Find out more about some of my work on positrons (anti-electrons) in the Milky Way galaxy.
 You can also learn more about my observational work on SN1991bg-like supernovae, thought to be the source of much of the antimatter in the Milky Way

 Recent papers: SN1991bg-like supernovae are associated with old stellar populations , accepted for publication in Publications of the Astronomical Society of Australia (PASA)